 With a large knife, cut the charred corn kernels from the cob into the bowl.

 Squeeze the juice of one lime, add your seasonings, stir and chill.
-(The longer it sits, the better the flavors blend.)
+(The longer it sits, the better the flavours blend.)

 Charred Campfire Corn SalsaPrint Recipe